nf-core/ampliseq/docs/usage.md

 ### `--metadata`

-For performing downstream analysis such as barplots, diversity indices or differential abundance testing, a metadata file is essential.
+This is optional, but for performing downstream analysis such as barplots, diversity indices or differential abundance testing, a metadata file is essential.
 For example:

 ```bash
 --metadata "path/to/metadata.tsv"